801 West Bay Drive, Suite 707, Largo, FL 33770

 Total Worldwide

-There is a name for the total value of worldwide currency stuffed into pockets, lost in couch cushions, and stored in bank vaults.
-Economists call it "M0."
-19
+There’s a name for the total amount of actual currency stuffed into people’s pockets, lost in couch cushions, and stored in bank vaults.
+Economists call it M0.19

 Continue...